-Emotional abuse is the persistent emotional ill treatment of a child or vulnerable adult such as to cause severe and persistent adverse effects on the child or vulnerable adult's emotional development.
-It may involve conveying to a child or vulnerable adult that they are worthless or unloved, inadequate or valued only in so far as they meet the needs of another person.
-It may feature age or developmentally inappropriate expectations being imposed on children or vulnerable adults.
-It may involve causing children or vulnerable adults frequently to feel frightened or in danger, or the exploitation or corruption of children and vulnerable adults.
-Some level of emotional abuse is involved in all types of ill treatment of a child or vulnerable adult, though it may occur alone.
+Emotional abuse is the persistent emotional ill treatment of a child or adults at risk such as to cause severe and persistent adverse effects on the child or adults at risk's emotional development.
+It may involve conveying to a child or adults at risk that they are worthless or unloved, inadequate or valued only in so far as they meet the needs of another person.
+It may feature age or developmentally inappropriate expectations being imposed on children or adults at risk.
+It may involve causing children or adults at risk frequently to feel frightened or in danger, or the exploitation or corruption of children and adults at risk.
+Some level of emotional abuse is involved in all types of ill treatment of a child or adults at risk, though it may occur alone.